hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/TopicConfiguration.md

 - `statistics-enabled`: Default is `true`, meaning statistics are calculated.
 - `global-ordering-enabled`: Default is `false`, meaning there is no global order guarantee.
 - `message-listeners`: Lets you add listeners (listener classes) for the topic messages.
+- `name`: The name of the topic.
+Optional.

-Topic related but not topic specific configuration parameters
+The following are topic-related but not topic-specific configuration parameters.

    - `hazelcast.event.queue.capacity`: default value is 1,000,000.
    - `hazelcast.event.queue.timeout.millis`: default value is 250.